thiagodeev/stellar-learning/README.md

     [server]: Server is running at http://localhost:3000

 ### Using the docker image:
 You'll need to have Docker installed in your machine.
+There are two platforms versions: `arm64` and `amd64`.
 Then:
 1. Just run this command:
     ``` docker
     docker run --rm  -it -p 3000:3000 --name stellar-learning thiagodeev/stellar-learning